 Most mouth rinses contain fluoride that will protect your teeth from acids produced by plaque build-up.
 Mouth rinses also help to protect against cavities.
 Read the labels carefully before making your selection.

-Dr. Todd Robinson and the staff at Tarheel Family Dentistry are here to help you choose the products that are suited specifically to your needs.
-Consult with Dr. Robinson during your check-up to discuss which dental products are best for you and your family.
+Dr. Sarah Cook and the staff at Tarheel Family Dentistry are here to help you choose the products that are suited specifically to your needs.
+Consult with Dr. Cook during your check-up to discuss which dental products are best for you and your family.